 When the menace known as the Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham.
 The Dark Knight must accept one of the greatest psychological and physical tests of his ability to fight injustice.

-Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the universe from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.
+Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader.

 334 of 444 people found this review helpful.

 Was this review helpful to you?